 Individuals who successfully prove their product liability claims can collect compensatory damages from liable defendants.
 These awards reimburse a victim for the financial, emotional, and physical injuries that he or she suffered as a result of the defective device.

 If you were hurt in a collision on the road, you may be able to recover compensation.
-A tire, transmission, or other mechanical component may have malfunctioned, and an experienced lawyer can help determine who holds liability for your injuries.
+A tire, transmission, or another mechanical component may have malfunctioned, and an experienced lawyer can help determine who holds liability for your injuries.
 Capable auto accident attorney Terrence R. Bethune has helped countless people in the Atlanta area seek damages for their harm.
-To see if he can help you, visit our contact page or call 404-875-7800.
+To see if he can help you, visit our contact page or call 1-800-INJURED.